DataDog/synthetics-test-automation-bitrise-step-run-tests/README.md

 5. Create a `.bitrise.secrets.yml` file in the same directory of `bitrise.yml` (the `.bitrise.secrets.yml` is a git ignored file, you can store your secrets in it)
 6. Check the `bitrise.yml` file for any secret you should set in `.bitrise.secrets.yml`
-  * Best practice is to mark these options with something like `# define these in your .bitrise.secrets.yml`, in the `app:envs` section.
 7. Once you have all the required secret parameters in your `.bitrise.secrets.yml` you can just run this step with the [bitrise CLI][B-3]: `bitrise run test`

 An example `.bitrise.secrets.yml` file: